Vietnam.vn - Nền tảng quảng bá Việt Nam

 About 10 meters away from Xinh, Giang A Chinh, class 2A1, squatted in the corner of the hallway, also eating white rice and stir-fried pumpkin.
 With a spoon in each hand, Chinh ate rice continuously, occasionally wiping his nose.

-In the teachers’ temporary housing area, about 10 students were huddled together to get instant noodles from a pot.
+In the teachers’ temporary housing area, about 10 students were huddled together to make instant noodles from a pot.
 These were students who had no lunch, or only had white rice, so their homeroom teacher helped them cook noodles with eggs.

 "Sometimes students ask teachers to boil water to pour over rice, but I can't bear to do so, so I cook instant noodles for them," said Mr. Dong Van Phong, homeroom teacher of class 5A2.

-Teacher Phong said the cost of instant noodles and eggs for each meal for his students is about 50,000 VND, sometimes more, so the average fluctuates between 1.5-2 million VND per month.
+Teacher Phong said that the cost of instant noodles and eggs for each meal for his students is about 50,000 VND, sometimes more, so the average fluctuates between 1.5-2 million VND per month.

 "There is no individual or organization that supports this, so if teachers love their students, they should join hands to help them," said Mr. Phong, handing out bowls and chopsticks for students to get noodles.